GIRLS SOCCER: Herscher's offense goes wild in sectional semifinal victory

-HERSCHER — Throughout the entirety of their dominant regular season that saw the Tigers rack up an impressive 15-3 record with an 80-22 goal differential, the premise of the Tigers' gameplan has been simple — attack ferociously to build an early lead, continue to attack and build that lead and then find another gear defensively to put the finishing touch on the opponent.
+HERSCHER — During a dominant regular season that saw the Tigers rack up an impressive 15-3 record with an 80-22 goal differential, the premise of the Herscher girls soccer team’s game plan has been simple — attack ferociously to build an early lead, continue to attack and build that lead and then find another gear defensively to put the finishing touch on the opponent.

-And that was the case again in Tuesday's IHSA Class 1A Herscher Sectional semifinal against St. Thomas More, as Jalynn Miner's first-half hat-trick sparked the Tigers' tenacious attack to the tune of a 9-2 victory to send Herscher back to the sectional finals.
+The plan continued to work in Tuesday’s IHSA Class 1A Herscher Sectional semifinal against St. Thomas More, as Jalynn Miner’s first-half hat trick sparked the Tigers’ tenacious attack to the tune of a 9-2 victory to send Herscher back to the sectional finals.

-After narrowly missing some quality chances throughout the first ten minutes, Katelyn Borschnack found the back of the net, putting Herscher up 1-0.
+After narrowly missing some quality chances during the first 10 minutes, Katelyn Borschnack found the back of the net, putting Herscher up 1-0.

 “I had some good scoring chances early,” Borschnack said.
 “They just didn’t drop.
 I just stuck with it and was finally able to finish.
 It was a good confidence builder for our team to get a quick goal.”

 Less than one minute later, Miner added another score to put Herscher in control.
-Miner continued her scoring flurry, netting two more goals over the next ten minutes, giving the Tigers four goals in the game's first 20 minutes.
+Miner continued her scoring flurry, netting two more goals during the next 10 minutes, giving the Tigers four goals in the game’s first 20 minutes.

-“We played very well; we were prepared for this game,” said Herscher coach Chris Longtin.
+“We played very well; we were prepared for this game,” Herscher coach Chris Longtin said.
 “We watched some film and were able to predict a few things.

 “Also, credit the kids for working hard and putting the ball in the back of the net.”